Kill all the rich people. Break up their cars and apartments. Bring the revolution home, kill your parents, that’s where it’s really at.

 Meaning

-“Kill all the rich people.
+In the quote “Kill all the rich people.
 Break up their cars and apartments.
-Bring the revolution home, kill your parents, that’s where it’s really at.” presents a viewpoint centered on life.
-It implies that life rarely follows a perfect plan and encourages us to remember that unexpected events often teach us.
+Bring the revolution home, kill your parents, that’s where it’s really at.,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.

 Theme